 I have a passion for lighting; a craft I continue to find more intriguing as my career develops.
 I'm often searching for new ways to use colour, texture and mise en scène and enjoy working closely with the production designer.
 I have the technical ability necessary to work efficiently on set, whilst my main focus remains on the creative side of filmmaking and what emotions my storytelling may evoke.

 My debut feature film as cinematographer is Riptide, for BIFA award-winning, BAFTA nominated Lyre Productions.
 Filmed in countless beautiful Scottish landscapes, it is a love story road movie exploring the relationship between two people with schizophrenia.
-Riptide has been selected by Scottish Mental Health Arts Festival, Northern Ireland Mental Health Arts Festival and Shetland Screenplay Film Festival.
+Riptide has been selected by Scottish Mental Health Arts Festival, Canberra, Reel Recovery and Shetland Film Festival.
+My second feature is currently in development.